dotnet/extensions/src/Libraries/Microsoft.AspNetCore.HeaderParsing/README.md

 The `HeaderParsingOptions` class is used to configure common behaviors for this feature.

 - In case you configured parsing of a specific header, but the header is not present in the current HTTP request, you can pre-configure default values to be returned in such cases.
 See the `DefaultValues` option.
-- The number of cached values can be changed per header using the `MaxCachedValuesPerHeader` option.
+- You can change the number of cached values using the `MaxCachedValuesPerHeader` option.
 If not configured the `DefaultMaxCachedValuesPerHeader` value will be used.

 ## Metrics